YahooArchive/cnet/README.md

-To stop a fetcher, you must invoke its cancel method --- trying to delete the fetcher will not stop its execution (it retains a reference to itself, to protect against race conditions in garbage-collected environments).
+To stop a fetcher, you must invoke its cancel method --- trying to delete the fetcher will not stop its execution (it retains a reference to itself, to provide deterministic behavior in garbage-collected environments).
 A fetcher always executes its completion callback, even when cancelled.